osu-Indonesia-Contributors/osu-wiki/wiki/Guides/Beginner's_Tutorial/id.md

 _Lihat juga [Gaya Bermain](/wiki/Play_Styles)._

-Secara umum, banyak pemain yang memulai dengan mouse, since it's often the quickest available aiming tool by far.
-But there are actually multiple means of input to control the cursor and pop the circles:
+Secara umum, banyak pemain yang memulai dengan mouse, `since it's often the quickest available aiming tool by far.
+But there are actually multiple means of input to control the cursor and pop the circles:`

 -   Mouse
 -   Tablet
--   Touch Screen
+-   Layar Sentuh
--   Keyboard Clicking
+-   Menekan Keyboard

-There are other ways you can control the cursor (Wiimote, motion sensor, etc.) but for the purpose of the guide, we will focus on the four bulleted points.
+Sebenarnya, ada banyak alat untuk menggerakkan kursor (Wiimote, motion sensor, etc.) tetapi untuk panduan ini, kita hanya akan berfokus pada empat alat yang telah disebutkan.

-### Mouse Play
+### Bermain dengan mouse

-If you are going to stick to use the mouse, it's suggested to get a mouse with a cord for stability, as wireless mice can disconnect or stutter.
+`If you are going to stick to use the mouse, it's suggested to get a mouse with a cord for stability, as wireless mice can disconnect or stutter.
 Any mouse can work just fine, though; some people use mice from a dollar store!
 It also helps to continue using the same mouse for a long time, so try and get one that will last you a good while!
 Mouse play tends to excel at:

 -   Jumping, especially in right angles or straight angles.
 -   Stability and aim, making it easier to click "smaller" circles.